silexlabs/grapesjs-ui-suggest-classes/README.md

-> This code is part of a bigger project: [Silex v3](https://github.com/silexlabs/Silex/tree/v3)
+> This code is part of a bigger project: [Silex v3](https://github.com/silexlabs/Silex/tree/v3) which aims to be a free/libre alternative to webflow.
+PR welcome.

 # Grapesjs Ui Suggest Classes